Last Updated on September 29, 2020

 Weight: 23.0 oz | 653 grams

-My made-to-order Alsek 22° has never failed to keep me warm.
-Katabatic Gear’s ‘quilt’ design saves weight by using less material than a mummy-style bag.
-The bag connects to the sleeping pad below while locking in heat and creating more room to stretch out.
+My Alsek 22° bag has never failed to keep me warm.
+Katabatic Gear’s quilt design saves weight by dropping the zipper and using less material than a mummy-style bag.
+The bag connects to the sides of the sleeping pad while locking in heat and allowing room to stretch out.

 Eventual Gear Change: EE Revelation 30° – 17.8 oz | 505 grams

 I used to sleep on the gigantic Thermarest Neoair Xtherm MAX, but I switched to the smaller three-season Xlite pad and trimmed 11 ounces off of my base weight.
 This pad is a commonplace among backpackers and has cemented itself as a staple in the ultralight community.

 I’m a finicky stomach sleeper, so having a quality pillow when backpacking is really important.
 By day, I use this pillow case to hold my clothing and, when bedtime rolls around, I stuff my Plasma 1000 down jacket inside to create a super-comfortable and warm pillow.

 Tent Stakes: Zpacks Titanium V

 Weight: 3.4 oz | 97 grams (8 stakes + DCF Sack)